pe-st/garmin-connect-export/README.md

 ----
 This tool is not guaranteed to get all of your data, or even download it correctly.
 I have only tested it out on my account and it works fine, but different account settings or different data types could potentially cause problems.
 Also, because this is not an official feature of Garmin Connect, Garmin may very well make changes that break this utility (and they certainly have since I created this project).

 If you want to see all of the raw data that Garmin hands to this script, just choose the JSON export format (`-f json`); in this case only metadata is exported, no track data.
-I believe most everything that is useful has been included in the CSV file.
-You will notice some columns have been duplicated: one column geared towards display, and another column fit for number crunching (labeled with "Raw").
-I hope this is most useful.
-Some information is missing, such as "Favorite" or "Avg Strokes."
-This is available from the web interface, but is not included in data given to this script.

-Also, be careful with speed data, because sometimes it is measured as a pace (minutes per kilometer) and sometimes it is measured as a speed (kilometer per hour).
+The format of the CSV export file can be customized with template files (in Properties format, see the `--template` option); two examples are included:

+- `csv_header_default.properties` (the default) gives you the same outpot as **@moderation**'s fork, mainly targeted at cycling
+- `csv_header_running.properties` gives you the an outpot similar as **@kjkjava**'s original script, mainly targeted at running

+You can easily create a template file for your needs, just copy one of the examples and change the appearing columns, their order and/or their title.
+For the list of available columns see the `csv_write_record` function in the script.

+Some important columns explained:

+- `raw` (e.g. `durationRaw`) columns usually give you unformatted data as provided by the Garmin API, other columns (e.g. `duration`) often format the data more readable
+- speed columns (e.g. `averageSpeedRaw` and `averageSpeedPace`): when there is `Pace` in the column name the value given is a speed (km/) or pace (minutes per kilometer) depending on the activity type (e.g. pace for running, hiking and walking activities, speed for other activities)
+- The elevation is either uncorrected or corrected, with a flag telling which.
+The current API doesn't provide both sets of elevations

 Garmin Connect API
 ------------------